MerjaR/ellas-corner/README.md

 - How to safely isolate logic for testing

-- How to test handler behavior without a full server
+- How to test handler behaviour without a full server

 - How to simulate form submissions and cookies in test requests